signalfx/signalfx-agent/README.md

 #### Kubernetes
 See our [Kubernetes setup instructions](./docs/kubernetes-setup.md) and [Monitor Kubernetes](https://docs.splunk.com/Observability/infrastructure/navigators/k8s.html) for more information.
-Helm 3+ is the supported version.
+Helm version 3 or higher is supported.

 #### AWS Elastic Container Service (ECS)
 See the [ECS directory](./deployments/ecs), which includes a sample